 What is a Video Game Designer?

-Position Description Design core features of video games.
+Video Game Designer Job Description Design core features of video games.
 Specify innovative game and role-play mechanics, story lines, and character biographies.
 Create and maintain design documentation.
 Guide and collaborate with production staff to produce games as designed.

-A Day in the Life of a Video Game Designer
+Daily Life Of a Video Game Designer

 - Create core game features including storylines, role-play mechanics, and character biographies for a new video game or game franchise.